 Drug Companies and the Opioid Crisis

 Even the most tangential evidence shows that there is some correlation between drug companies and the opioid crisis.
-The question is whether there is actually some liability on the part of drug companies because liability opens up the opportunities for legal action.
+The question is whether there is actually some liability on the part of companies because liability opens up the opportunities for legal action.

 Several years ago, claimants who were addicted to prescription painkillers sued Purdue Pharma, claiming that their addiction was a direct result of the company’s negligent practices.